-The managed futures hedge fund strategy, as measured by a well-watched peer group index, is in a major drawdown.
-In spite of this, money is still flowed as investors have taken a forward looking view of what this strategy will do if there is a sell-off in major asset classes like equities.
+As measured by a well-watched peer group index, the managed futures hedge fund strategy is in a significant drawdown.
+Despite this, money is still flowing as investors have taken a forward-looking view of what this strategy will do if there is a sell-off in major asset classes like equities.

 Of course, indices do not represent the behavior of individual managers within this space.
-There are winners and strategies that have made money over the last two years.
-It is just that the search may be a little more difficult because many big names which focus on longer-term trends in financial markets have had fewer profitable opportunities.
-In general, better diversified managers across style, timing and markets have done better.
+Some winners and strategies have made money over the last two years.
+It is just that the search may be a little more complicated because many big names which focus on longer-term trends in financial markets have had fewer profitable opportunities.
+Generally, better-diversified managers across style, timing, and markets have done better.

 Our first chart shows the value of the SocGen CTA index since inception with a trend and quadratic line fitted through the index values.
-There was a clear fall below trend in 2016 which has accelerated.
+There was a clear fall below the trend in 2016, which has accelerated.

 The actual drawdown is at an index maximum beyond 12%.
 There have been 10% plus drawdowns in the past; however, those have been in periods of higher market volatility.
-A quick analysis shows that the amount of time that is spent at high water marks is usually low, about 20% of the months, and the amount of time beyond a 7% percent drawdown is also low at about 20%.
-Getting to this drawdown was not unusually fast albeit the last year has been shown a strong trend.
+A quick analysis shows that the amount of time spent at high water marks is usually low, about 20% of the months, and the amount of time beyond a 7% percent drawdown is also low at about 20%.
+So getting to this drawdown was not unusually fast, but the last year has shown a strong trend.

-For those that have invested in managed futures, the last eighteen have been difficult but from a forward looking perspective the likelihood for either a disruption in equity or bond markets has increased and the likelihood of a further drawdown based on current strategy volatility is lower.
+For those that have invested in managed futures, the last eighteen have been challenging.
+Still, from a forward-looking perspective, the likelihood of a disruption in equity or bond markets has increased, and the possibility of a further drawdown based on current strategy volatility is lower.
 Drawdowns are path dependent.
 Hence, the past history is relevant yet expectations of potential market turbulence may be more important for current allocation decisions.